 It was not well received, I have to say.
 Having focused my research most heavily on the Middle East, by late 2002, I was warning people that the government was lying about Iraq having “weapons of mass destruction” in order to create a false pretext to overthrow the government of Saddam Hussein, not because he was an evil person (after all, the US had supported him when he was committing his worst atrocities), but because he was an obstacle for policymakers’ goal of maintaining US global hegemony.

 I was frustrated by the responses I received to the information I was sending.
 I found people generally didn’t want to hear it.
 One friend from college even replied to tell me that nobody cared!
 Others just refused to believe that the government would lie to start a war, no matter how much information I gave them showing how there was no credible evidence to support the government’s claims.
-People just didn’t want to know the truth.
+I discovered that people just didn’t want to know the truth.
 They were comfortable living in the delusion that the US government represents the height of civilization and stands for freedom, justice, and liberty.

 In other words, people were deeply indoctrinated into what I have come to call the state religion (more on that below).
 Whereas I viewed the system as holding humanity back from a better world, most others around me wished to see it maintained, choosing to just look away from its evils and doing the best they could for themselves by operating within its confines.
 I viewed the structure of society as essentially a system of slavery, but most people around me were content with it and even willing to fight to maintain it.
 (The film The Matrix is a great allegory.)

 Most of my earlier work focused on 9/11, the war in Afghanistan, the war on Iraq, and US policy toward Iran.
 But as I continued to research and write about US policy in the Middle East, I increasingly began to focus on the conflict between Israelis and Palestinians.